Janel Parrish Rocks String Bikini Top In Instagram Snapshot Taken During Her Island Getaway

 Hawaii is a special place for Janel Parrish.
 In addition to being her birthplace, it’s where she wed her husband of one year, Chris Long.
 The couple tied the knot there last year in an intimate ceremony attended by their family and friends.

 Long is obviously with his wife, who joked about convincing him to take photos of her on a crowded pier in another Instagram post.
-She shared the stunning results of his public photo shoot with her followers, and she’s also rocking a swimsuit in those snapshots.
+She shared the stunning results of his public photoshoot with her followers, and she’s also rocking a swimsuit in those snapshots.
 For their trek to the Hanalei Pier, Parrish wore a black one-piece with a plunging V-neck.
 A string connecting both sides of the revealing neckline ensured that she didn’t completely spill out of it.
 However, quite a bit of her cleavage was still on display in the sexy bathing suit.

 A second photo of the same swimsuit provides a better view of the daring style.
 While hanging out in Poipu, Hawaii, Janel wore it with a red sarong tied around her waist.

 Janel Parrish received some sad news during her Hawaiian getaway.
-As reported by Just Jared, her post above was shared shortly after it was revealed that Pretty Little Liars: The Perfectionists had been cancelled.
+As reported by Just Jared, her post above was shared shortly after it was revealed that Pretty Little Liars: The Perfectionists had been canceled.
 Hopefully, spending plenty of time in the sunshine and surrounding herself with all that gorgeous scenery made it a little easier for Janel to cope with saying goodbye to the character that she’s played for almost a decade.